hdShang/arxiv-daily/docs/cs-RO/2025-09-09/papers/250908017v2-pysensors-20-a-python-package-for-sparse-sensor-placement.md

 ---
 layout: default
-title: PySensors 2.0: A Python Package for Sparse Sensor Placement
+title: "PySensors 2.0: A Python Package for Sparse Sensor Placement"
 ---

 # PySensors 2.0: A Python Package for Sparse Sensor Placement